kosmonowt/food-koop/README.md

 ## Release History

+### 2015-05-29
+* Fixed Issue where members without "Starteinlage" and without any ledger balance were getting a fatal error.
+* Fixed Issue when running command *tasks:create* Show error message when no task is assigned.

 ### 2015-05-21
 * Bugfixes on Migration (can now be performed perfectly including migration of old table data).
 * i+1 on order states (order state id can not be 0)